Fussball Training ohne Torwart Symbolbild

 Soccer exercises without a goalkeeper

-Passing and combination exercises
+passing and combination exercises

 1. Triangle passing exercises: Players form triangles and pass the ball quickly and precisely to each other.
 This exercise promotes passing accuracy and quick switching.